Tuition Payments & Finances

 Beloit College has partnered with Tuition Management Systems to offer a billing enhancement that will allow families to manage education expenses in a 24/7 online Student Account Center.
 This online website will allow you to retrieve your e-billing statement, view up-to-the-minute account activity, make payments, and enroll in an optional semester monthly payment plan.

-(New spring/transfer students only) The Bursar’s Office will send your spring semester e-bill to your Student Account Center for your retrieval no later than July 1, 2020.
+The Bursar’s Office will send your semester e-bill to your Student Account Center for your retrieval.
 Paper statements will not be mailed.
-Payment is due by Friday, August 7, 2020.

 Due to Federal student privacy regulations (FERPA), Beloit College can only discuss your financial account information with you, the student.
 If you want to allow family members to access and discuss your student financial records with Beloit College, please complete the Student Financial Records Information Release Form and submit it to the Financial Aid office.